MyDesign99/Server-Demo-Python/Readme.md

 POST parameters
 ```
 value       - a number between 1 and 100
-asset_name  - a valid asset created at MyDesign99 for the demo account
+asset_name  - a valid asset created at MyDesign99 for the demo account (use 'radial-demo')
 ```

 One way to use this demo is with Curl on a command line